 1. You Spend A Lot Of Time Picking The Right Words To Text

 Should I lead with "Hey," "Hi" or "Hello"?
 Is the kissy face emoji too much?
 I want to seem casual, but still super into them.
 Should I straight up ask them out or just hint that I'm interested in seeing them again?

-If you ever spent a long time going back and forth with yourself over what you're going to text them, you might be overthinking things.
-And if you ever spent half an hour trying to decode a simple text from them to find some sort of hidden meaning, you could be overanalyzing in that respect too.
+If you ever spent a long time going back and forth with yourself over what you're going to text your partner, you might be overthinking things.
+And if you ever spent half an hour trying to decode a simple text from them to find some sort of hidden meaning, you could be overanalyzing in that respect, too.

 So take your time getting to know them by talking to them, and try not to focus too much on things that don't really matter.
 Don't let texts control how your day is going to go.
 "Slowing things down and allowing yourself to balance your life and this new person will help you not overthink it," Divaris says.

 2. You're Always Asking Others For Advice On The Same

 The tendency to overthink usually comes from a place of previous hurt, licensed marriage and family therapist, Anna Osborn, MA, LPCC, LMFT, tells Bustle.
 When you've been hurt in a previous relationship (or hurt in the existing relationship), it makes it harder to trust what's right in front of you.
 "You will tend to overthink in order to manage the fear or anxiety that comes up when trying to trust your partner," Osborn says.
 But this behavior harms relationships because "it creates a continual pull back into the past."
 In short, it keeps you feeling stuck.